solo-io/gloo-docs/gloo/docs/installation/cluster_setup.md

 ---
-title: Kubernetes - Prep
+title: Kubernetes Cluster Setup
-menuTitle: Prerequisites
 weight: 1
 description: How to prepare a Kubernetes cluster for Gloo installation.
 ---

-In this document we will review how to prepare different Kubernetes environments before installing Gloo or Gloo Enterprise.
-In general, Gloo and Gloo Enterprise does not require much special in your Kubernetes cluster other than in some environments you need to ensure that, at least for installation, the installer has cluster admin rights to be able to install the CRDs (Custom Resource Definitions) that need to be installed.
+In this document we will review how to prepare different Kubernetes environments before installing Gloo.

 Details for specific Kubernetes distributions: